This article may contain affiliate links. please check out my policy!

 Cheesy Garlic - Garlic powder, parsley and grated vegan parmesan cheese.

-Chili Topping - Chili Powder and cumin.
+Chili Topping - Chili Powder, cumin, and a bit of sugar.

 Italian-style - Oregano, basil and parsley.